Fishing Regulations in Maryland

 Responsible Fishing Practices

-• Practice Catch-and-Release: Release fish you don’t plan to eat, especially larger breeding females.
+• Practice Catch-and-Release: Release fish that you do not plan to consume, especially larger breeding females.
+Handle fish carefully to minimize stress and injury, increasing their chances of survival after release .

 Stay up-to-date on the latest rules by bookmarking the Maryland DNR Fishing Guide and checking for any updates before your next fishing trip.
 Tight lines!